 There is no limitation to a spousal support claim which can be made at any time after the relationship ends, although the later the claim is made the more difficult it may be to recover against the other spouse.

-How much spousal support is owing, if any, and for how many years’ duration, are the most significant questions.
+How much spousal support is owing, if any, and for how many years’ duration are the most significant questions.
 There is unlikely to be any spousal support in short term marriages, particularly where there are no children, or marriages in which the parties have comparable incomes.
-It is possible for a couple to agree in a cohabitation agreement or a marriage contract to waive any claim for spousal support against one another but, if this leads to unconscionable circumstances at the end of the relationship, a court may well set aside the waiver and impose spousal support in any case.
+It is possible for a couple to agree in a cohabitation agreement or a marriage contract that they waive any claim for spousal support against one another but if this leads to unconscionable circumstances at the end of the relationship a court may well set aside the waiver and impose spousal support in any case.

 The amount of spousal support depends on the financial circumstances of the parties.
-The parties are required to exchange financial disclosure of their respective income, budgeted needs and assets and liabilities.
-In theory the goal of spousal support is to replicate the standard of living during the marriage, however, other than at the highest income levels, this goal is usually impossible to achieve.
+They are required to exchange financial disclosure of their respective income, budgeted needs and assets and liabilities.
+In theory the goal of spousal support is to replicate the standard of living during the marriage, however other than at the highest income levels that is usually impossible to achieve.
 The Federal government has developed Spousal Support Advisory Guidelines (“SSAG”) to help spouses calculate fair spousal support ranges.
 There are two SSAG formulas, one for couples without dependent children and one for couples with dependent children.
-In the latter case, the SSAG are integrated with the Child Support Guidelines.
+In the latter case the SSAG are integrated with the Child Support Guidelines.
 SSAG are based on the parties’ respective incomes, length of marriage, and their ages.
-The formula generates ranges of spousal support and duration of support.
+The formula generate ranges of spousal support and duration of support.
 SSAG also generates equivalent capitalized lump sum amounts.
 SSAG are used as a guide.
-Courts consider them, but they are not mandatory.
+Courts consider the SSAGs (and must explain if they deviate from them) but the SSAGs are not mandatory.